-The Transcona Museum has had a long history of activity participating in Remembrance Day.
+The Transcona Museum has had a long history of actively participating in Remembrance Day.
 For many years the museum has put on Remembrance-themed exhibitions during Remembrance Week at Kildonan Place Shopping Centre.
 These exhibitions have examined Transcona's role during both World Wars, Korean War, and how Afghanistan has affected all Canadians.
-The museum also has a display case in the Transcona Legion where we showcase military and related artifacts year round.
+The museum also has a display case in the Transcona Legion where we showcase military and related artifacts year-round.

 During the First World War, Transcona was quite new.
 The town was incorporated in 1912, two years before the start of the war in 1914.
 The population was around 1200 people, and during the war over 400 men enlisted.
 Out of those 400 men, 80 did not return.